MEDvetkin/Play-Rock/README.md

-Here is my little guitar store web application written in js.
-If you are interested, you can take a look and evaluate it.😄
+My pet project web store guitars, for the most part used js, you can look evaluate, edit)))